Forza Horizon: Development

-Forza Horizon was developed by UK-based Playground Games, which is composed of employees who formerly worked at various studios renowned for earlier racing titles and series such as Project Gotham Racing, Driver, Colin McRae: Dirt, Colin McRae Rally, Race Driver: Grid and Burnout.
+Forza Horizon was developed by British developer Playground Games, which is composed of employees who formerly worked at various studios renowned for earlier racing titles and series such as Project Gotham Racing, Driver, Colin McRae: Dirt, Colin McRae Rally, Race Driver: Grid and Burnout.
+Playground Games originally pitched a reboot of the "long-dormant, much-loved" Project Gotham Racing before it was reworked into Forza Horizon.
 When asked about Playground Games' involvement, Dan Greenawalt said, "I wouldn't trust this partner as much as I do if I didn't expect them to surprise me and surprise our players.
 I have respect for their ability to come up with great ideas.
 So I think yes, they are challenged by the customers the same way we are to surprise them with innovation.
 That's how they see themselves, that's how we see them, it's how they see us.
 It's really a shared goal."

 Though Forza Horizon is in the hands of an outside developer, Dan Greenawalt believes such risks are needed to meet the vision for the franchise.

 Development of the environment began with research on almost 30 real-world locations.
 After initial research, creative director Ralph Fulton stated that there was "one clear winner", Colorado, USA.
 Trips were made to the state to take footage and over 50,000 still photos for reference.
 The goal, stated Fulton, was to "build our own take on Colorado".
 Initial world design began with a 2D layout which then evolved into multiple areas created with 3D models.
 The game features several types of landscape including snow-covered mountain roads, plains, foothills, and an area inspired by Colorado's Red Rocks Park; all are featured in a fictitious form alongside the game's Horizon festival location.
 The developers stated that finding ways to transition between these areas was one of the greatest challenges.
 Flora and fauna are also visible in the game for increased realism and depth.